Gyeeta/gyeeta.github.io/docs/installation/partha_config.md

 ## Network Region Name {#region-name}

 This field must be used only if the preceding [Cloud Operator type](#cloud-type) is empty.
-This field indicates the Network Region Name this Madhava host is operating under.
+This field indicates the Network Region Name this host is operating under.

 The JSON field is `region_name` and environment variable is `CFG_REGION_NAME`.